adrianjhpc/cirrus-website/status/index.md

 #### 11 January 2019, 16:30: Cirrus service restored. ####

 We have successfully restored Cirrus to service, at 16:30 Friday 11th January.
+* The GPU nodes are available
-36 nodes remain unavailable due to a faulty Infiniband switch which will be restored on receipt of the replacement hardware.
+* There are 36 compute nodes unavailable due to an ongoing hardware issue
-Cirrus-dsn0 is still offline.
-The remainder of the service is operational.
+* The Data Services Node (DSN) is currently unavailable

+We expect the unavailable nodes to be available once the hardware issue is resolved and hope that this should be in the first half of next week.

 Please let helpdesk know if you experience any issues.